 We begin with perhaps the most ubiquitous of medical robots, and the standard for Robot-Assisted Surgery.
 This is a machine that blurs the line between “robot” and “medical tool” since the device is always under the full control of the surgeon, but the advancements it has fostered are astounding.

-Using the daVinci system, operations can be done with just a few tiny incisions and with the utmost precision, which means less bleeding, faster healing, and a reduced risk of infection.
+Using the daVinci system, some types of operations can be done with just a few tiny incisions and with the utmost precision, which means less bleeding, faster healing, and a reduced risk of infection.

-And while daVinci has been around for almost eighteen years now, it has continued to get more and more advanced, but with big tech companies quick on daVinci’s heels to develop similar systems with more autonomous features and a wider range of abilities, who knows what’s next in this field.
+And while daVinci has been around for almost eighteen years now, it kept getting more and more advanced, but with big tech companies quick on daVinci’s heels to develop similar systems with more autonomous features and a wider range of abilities, who knows what’s next in this field.

 2. Actuated and sensory prostheses